Robo Advisor Vs. iFlip's A.I. SmartFolio

 The Difference In Stock Market Investment Accounts

 iFlip uses A.I. technology to analyze and trade the market for you.
 What does that mean?
-In essence the difference is comparable to using a Tesla or a Honda Civic.
-The Honda Civic can use cruise control, which would keep your car going at a certain mph...but the Tesla would completely drive, protect and control the speed of the car.
-A.I SmartFolios are like driving a Tesla and Robo Advisors are like driving a Honda Civic.
-We'll go into the details below.
+In essence, the difference between an iFlip SmartFolio and a Robo Advisor is comparable to a Tesla and a Honda Civic.
+In the Honda Civic (Robo Advisor), you can use cruise control, which would keep your car going at a certain mph.
+This makes life easier, but still leaves you vulnerable to your own human mistakes.
+Tesla (iFlip A.I.
+SmartFolio) takes control of your car through total automated driving.
+It controls the speed direction and movements of the car.
+It has the power to truly protect you from yourself.

 Explore Our A.I.
 SmartFolios